Web-Times-Team/sponsorsship_angular_library/README.md

-## Sponsorsship_angular_library
+# Sponsorsship_angular_library

 This project library was generated with Angular CLI version 9.1.5.
 Development server

-This library contains Angular components that can be fully configured by the developer using it.
+This project library contains Angular components that can be fully configured by the developer using it.
 Thus the developer can use it in several of his projects.

-Run
-- `cd my-workspace`
+## Instructions

+To install this project on your computer, clone the repository and install dependencies.

+`$ cd my-workspace
+ $ npm install`

+ Build

-- run `ng build angular-web-times-tools --prod`
+`$ ng build angular-web-times-tools --prod`

 Running unit tests